dell/csm-docs/content/docs/csidriver/features/powerflex.md

   mdm: "10.0.0.3,10.0.0.4"
   AllSystemNames: "name1,name2"
  ```
+The systemID can be found by displaying system level information, which is outlined [here](https://infohub.delltechnologies.com/l/powerflex-rest-api-introduction/system-information)

 Here we specify that we want the CSI driver to manage two arrays: one with an IP `127.0.0.1` and the other with an IP `127.0.0.2`.

 To use this config we need to create a Kubernetes secret from it.
 To do so, run the following command: